 Vacancies – Join our team

-BCAST is a speciality research institute (SRI) focusing on solidification related research with an international reputation.
-BCAST prides itself on its innovation and creativity.
+BCAST is a specialist research institute focusing on solidification related research.
+BCAST has a strong international reputation and prides itself on its innovation and creativity.
 Our activity covers fundamental research, technological development and industrial applications in the field of solidification and solidification processing.
-See http://bcast.brunel.ac.uk for more information.
-We lead the EPSRC Centre – LiME, a national centre of excellence in liquid metal engineering; and are creating the Advanced Metals Casting Centre, a national scale-up facility.
+See http://www.brunel.ac.uk/bcast for more information.
+We lead the EPSRC Centre - LiME, a national centre of excellence in liquid metal engineering; and are creating the Advanced Metals Casting Centre, a national scale-up facility for industry led research.

 BCAST is always interested in recruiting full-time PhD students.
 Click here for the list of current PhD students and their contact details at BCAST.